 5.6 BORROWINGS

 Whilst not a source of income, borrowings can be an important cash management tool in appropriate circumstances.
-Loans can only be approved by council resolution.
+Loans can only be approved by Council resolution.
+Refer to the Borrowing Policy on Council's website for more information.